DonnieSantos/CompositionTechniques/README.md

 System.Console.WriteLine(human.HasFins());
 ```

-You would use Composition like this:
+You would use Composition similar to this:

 ```cs
 public interface CanHaveFins